 Mr. Hodgson is best known for meeting hospital ships coming back from the Second World War and encouraging the next generation of war amputees to accept their amputations and persevere.
 For his efforts, he was awarded the Order of the British Empire by King George VI.

-Mr. Hodgson passed away in 1948.
+Mr. Hodgson passed away on January 28, 1948.
 His tombstone bears the motto of The War Amps, which continues to be upheld today: “It's Not What You Have Lost That Counts but What You Have.”

 In 2009, members of the Hodgson family and local dignitaries formally dedicated the Ralph Hodgson Memorial Park in Port Hope, Ontario, in his memory.